lpryszcz/htseq/doc/contrib.rst

    Sphinx.

 ``test.sh``
-  Performs all the deoctests in the documentation, using the example data in the ``example_data`` directory.
+  Performs all the doctests in the documentation, using the example data in the ``example_data`` directory.

 Furthermore, there are these files to support development: